 | Official languages | French and Sango |

-With a travel eSIM, you don't have to choose an operator or look for where to buy a SIM: the plan automatically connects to the local network available with the best signal.
+With a travel eSIM, you don't have to choose an operator or look for where to buy a SIM: the plan automatically connects to the best available local network.
 This greatly simplifies connection in the Central African Republic, where comparing operator stores on the ground is impractical for a tourist.

 How much data to bring and indicative plans

-Accurately calculating GBs is important in a destination where topping up will not be easy.
+Accurately calculating your GB is important in a destination where topping up won't be easy.
 For typical tourist use (maps, WhatsApp, some social media and emails), 1 GB lasts about 2-3 days.
-If you plan to upload many photos or make video calls, increase your calculation.
+If you plan to upload many photos or make video calls, increase your estimate.

-As an indicative reference depending on the type of trip:
+As an indicative reference based on the type of trip:

 - Short trip (3-5 days): 1-3 GB for maps and messaging.